 towards the sea.

-Before you get to the sea, you come to a fairly large well-trodden junction where you want to turn right, and walk alongside the golf course, on an easily marked path which then turns into a very obvious gravel path and then board walk which you just follow all the way to the pine woods and the tea room.
+Before you get to the sea, you come to a fairly large well-trodden junction where you want to turn right, and walk alongside the golf course, on an easily marked path which then turns into a very obvious gravel path and then board walk which you just follow all the way to the pine woods and the Norfolk Wildlife Trust visitor centre and tea room.

 Along the way you’ll come across information boards telling you about the various bird life and lay of the land, an old pill box (such as the likes on East Runton beach and Cley beach) as well as black peat beds on the beach which are the ancient remains of a forest, as the years have gradually eroded the coastline.